mgks/wordpress-themplate-structure/README.md

 # Wordpress Template Structure
-Have to create tons of files and folders everytime.
+Had to create tons of files and folders everytime.
 Not anymore.
 ```bash
 |-- /css
   |-- main.css